gibbo101/critticwars-blog/README.md

 ![Logout](docs/images/frontend/logout.png)

 ### **Messages**
 Whenever a user completes an action, a message wil flash at the top of the screen before disappearing after 2 seconds.
-This happens for actions such as logging out, logging in, posting / editing a commetn etc.
+This happens for actions such as logging out, logging in, posting / editing a comment etc.
 ![Messages](docs/images/frontend/messages.png)

 ### **Pagination**